liferay/liferay-docs/discover/portal/articles/04-business-productivity/01-forms/02-advanced-forms.markdown

 ## Form Layouts

-Sometimes, it doesn't make sense to have a single column, vertically oriented form, which is what you get by default, if you just keep clicking the large *Add Field* button on the form.
+Sometimes, it doesn't make sense to have a single column, vertically oriented form, which is what you get by default when you just keep clicking the large *Add Field* button on the form as you build the form.

 Instead, you might use more than one column in your form.